rdiaz02/Zotero-to-Referey/README.md

 _Use Referey on Androids with your Zotero db.
 Or export your Zotero db in a way that Referey will be able to use._

-The `zotero-to-referey.R` or, if you use Zotero 5, `zotero5-to-referey.R` code will take a [Zotero](http://www.zotero.org) sqlite database (db) and convert it into a database that [Referey](https://play.google.com/store/apps/details?id=com.kmk.Referey), and Android application, can handle.
+`zotero-to-referey.R` will take a [Zotero](http://www.zotero.org)
+sqlite database (db) and convert it into a database that [Referey](https://play.google.com/store/apps/details?id=com.kmk.Referey), and Android application, can handle.

 Before we get going, a **WARNING**: as the license clearly states, this is provided without any warranty.
 The instructions below change paths,